Board of Directors

 MGen Gray has a BS in Business from the University of Alabama, a MS in Aviation Management form Embry- Riddle, a MS in National Security Strategy from the National War College and graduated from the Senior Executive Fellows course at the JFK School of Government, Harvard University.
 Additionally he has received Honorary Doctorates in Humane Letters from Thomas Edison State University and the University of Alabama.

-Ben Hayes, Vice Chair & Executive Committee
+Ben Hayes, JD, Vice Chair & Executive Committee

 Brigadier General Margaret Burcham, U.S. Army (Ret), Director & Executive Committee